PabloBrewster/TEL/README.md

  - Pipeline Components: Deploys a Data Factory resource to synchronize source insert/update deltas to the target sink.

 Repository Description
- - Solution.ps1: Is the driver script for the deployment and execution of the new Azure recourses
+Solution.ps1: Is the driver script for the deployment and execution of the new Azure recourses, it performs the following actions:
  - Sets variables used by Terraform and PowerShell
  - Deploys Azure resources using Terraform
  - PowerShell Creates a SQL user for the Data Factory Managed Identity, assigns minimum privileges